MArch MA(Hons) DLA

 Jayne leads on all issues concerning recruitment, staff well-being and employment policy across the four FCBStudios offices.
 With an interest in emotional intelligence, communication and personal development she qualified as a Master Practitioner in Neuro Linguistic Programming in 2016.
 Building on 12 years of experience working as a Studio Manager/PA for two major UK practices, Jayne joined FCBStudios in Feb 2007 and was appointed HR Manager in August of the same year.

 Joya joined FCBStudios in 2015 and became an Associate in 2018.
-She studied at Edinburgh University and the Barlett (UCL) and has worked in both Edinburgh and London.
-Her experience predominantly lies in residential, commercial and mixed-use projects and she is well versed in all stages of the building process.
-Joya is currently heading up the commercial aspect of Circle Square development in Manchester which consists of two speculative offices and subterranean pavilions below a landscaped public realm.
-This project is on site and due for completion in 2020.
+She studied at Edinburgh University and the Barlett (UCL).
+Her experience predominantly lies in residential, commercial and mixed-use projects and she is currently leading the commercial aspect of Circle Square development in Manchester.
+Made up of two speculative offices and subterranean pavilions below a landscaped public realm, the project is on site and due for completion in 2020.
+She is also working on the planning submission for a WELL-certified commercial building in Lambeth, London with the ambition of becoming “the healthiest office building in the UK”.
 Joya is an active member of the BCO and is a mentor for younger members of the practice.

 BArch (Hons) DipArch MSc Urban Design